dzufferey/dzufferey.github.io/concurrency_theory_2018/notes_3.md

 The converse of the propositions above are not true.
 Can you find an examples?

+To have a result which also goes in the other direction we need to look at a more limited type of nets.

 __Free-choice nets.__
 A Petri net is _free-choice_ iff $\forall s, t.
 W(s, t) = 1 \Rightarrow \forall s' \in \mathit{preset}(t), t' ∈ \mathit{postset}(s).
 W(s', t') = 1$.